ocopjs/auth-password/README.md

 ### `protectIdentities`

-Generally, BuonJS strives to provide users with detailed error messages.
+Generally, OcopJS strives to provide users with detailed error messages.
 In the context of authentication this is often not desirable.
 Information about existing accounts can inadvertently leaked to malicious actors.